SystemsApproach/private5g/cloud.rst

 the goal is to create an IT foundation for continually improving industrial operations through software.

-As for why we refer to Aether as a PaaS for such use cases, the answer is somewhat subjective.
-Generally, a PaaS offers more than virtualized compute and storage (that is what IaaS does), and includes additional layers of "middleware" to enable application developers to deploy their applications without dealing with all the intricacies of managing the underlying infrastructure.
 In the case of Aether, the platform includes support for 5G connectivity, including an API that edge apps can use to customize that connectivity to better meet their objectives.
-This does not preclude also loading an ML-platform or an IoT-platform onto Aether, further enhancing the application support it provides.
+In addition to running the connectivity service, an ML-platform or an IoT-platform can also be loaded onto Aether, further enhancing the application support it provides.

 6.1 Edge Cloud
 --------------